 The

-Lomo'instant is a lightweight and very compact camera, easy to handle.
+Lomo'Instant is a lightweight and very compact camera, easy to handle.

 It has only one speed and a B setting, but it has 5 apertures.
 So with